 Being located just off the west coast of Africa, the Canary Islands are ideally placed for all year round climate suitable for naturist holidays.
 Throughout the year the average air temperature varies by only about 6ºC (17º-23º) with the water temperature averaging between 18ºC - 22ºC.

-Of the seven largest islands in the Canary Islands, the four most visited are Fuerteventura, Lanzarote, Gran Canaria and Tenerife.
+Of the seven largest islands, the four most visited are Fuerteventura, Lanzarote, Gran Canaria and Tenerife.

 Fuerteventura is a very 'naturist friendly' island.
 In fact, in a recent survey for